Thermally Sensitive Resistors / Thermistors

 A thermistor's change in electrical resistance due to a corresponding temperature change is evident whether the thermistor's body temperature is changed as a result of conduction or radiation from the surrounding environment or due to "self heating" brought about by power dissipation within the device.

-Thermistors are one of the most accurate types of temperature sensors.
-They are resistors whose resistance varies greatly with temperature.
-This resistor type is used commonly as an inrush current limiter, temperature sensor, self-resetting overcurrent protector, and self-regulating heating element.
-The two types of Thermistors are based on the sign of k, which represents the first-order temperature coefficient of resistance.
-If the k is positive, resistance increases with temperature increase and the device is referred to as a positive temperature coefficient (PTC) Thermistor, or posistor.
-If k is negative, resistance decreases with increasing temperature, and the device is called a negative temperature coefficient (NTC) Thermistor.
-Both PTC and NTC Thermistors are used in a wide range of applications, including measuring coolant and oil temperatures in automobiles (NTC thermistors), digital thermostats, battery packs, and televisions.
+Thermistors are highly accurate temperature sensors known for their reliability.
+They function as resistors with resistance that varies significantly with changes in temperature.
+This type of resistor finds common applications as an inrush current limiter, temperature sensor, self-resetting overcurrent protector, and self-regulating heating element.
+Thermistors are categorized into two types based on the sign of k, which represents the first-order temperature coefficient of resistance.
+When k is positive, the resistance increases with temperature, resulting in a positive temperature coefficient (PTC) Thermistor, also known as a posistor.
+Conversely, when k is negative, the resistance decreases as the temperature rises, leading to a negative temperature coefficient (NTC) Thermistor.
+Both PTC and NTC Thermistors are utilized in a wide range of applications.
+NTC thermistors, for example, are commonly employed in measuring coolant and oil temperatures in automobiles, while digital thermostats, battery packs, and televisions may incorporate both types for various temperature monitoring purposes.

 Industries Served